 The toolbox includes formats, tools and methods

-TOOLIP takes the international profile of the HWR Berlin to a whole new level.
-By integrating international partner universities and partner companies in our teaching, we ensure the success of practice-oriented projects.
+Toolip takes the internationalisation of the HWR Berlin to a new level.
+We involve international partner universities and partner companies and thus ensure the success of the practice-oriented projects.«

 Take part and become a part of Toolip

 Whether you are a student, a member of the teaching staff or a company − all are very welcome to take part in project TOOLIP and make their contribution to taking international digital teaching to the next level.
 Are you with us?
-Our TOOLIP coordinator Anke Droese is looking forward to hearing from you.
+Our TOOLIP coordinator Lina Nientimp is looking forward to hearing from you.